kmjayadeep/digitalocean-k8s-terraform/README.md

 Clone the repo and modify the following:

 * open letsencrypt-issuer.yaml file and replace your email id in place of `your_email@address.com`
-* open main.tf and tweak the variables as required or leave it as it is use defaults
+* open main.tf and tweak the variables as required or leave it to use defaults
 * login to doctl using `doctl auth`  command
 * open `run.sh` and replace `$CLUSTER` with name of your cluster as defined in `main.tf` or export the cluster name as ``export CLUSTER=yourcluster``
 * initialize terraform using ``terraform init``

 Run the following command to create the cluster